 Accounting for guaranteed buy-in annuity contracts by pension plans subject to the Supplemental Pension Plans Act

-Pension plans use annuity contracts offered by insurers to reduce their exposure to risks related to pension benefits.
-Accounting for this investment vehicle seems to be poorly understood and has raised many questions in the last year.
+Pension plans are increasingly using annuity contracts offered by insurers to reduce their exposure to risks related to pension benefits.
+Accounting for this investment vehicle has raised many questions in the last few years.

 What do the accounting standards say?